marcelhuberfoo/redmine-openid-fix/README.md

 redmine-openid-fix
 ==================

-The popular redmine plugin, working in Redmine 2+
+The popular redmine plugin, to be compatible with Redmine 2+

+Currently the plugin is not working: just redirects to Redmine login without errors.
+Any help (ex.
+PRs) is greatly appreciated!